China needs more users for "freely usable" yuan after IMF nod

 Foreign investors want Beijing to provide predictable and transparent legal and taxation treatment, and drop its penchant for pilot programmes and quotas in favour of consistency.

-Foreign investors are not making full use of the existing channels to buy Chinese assets that Beijing allows; quotas for the two Qualified Foreign Institutional Investor programmes (QFII and RQFII) and the Shanghai-Hong Kong Stock Connect have yet to be used up.
+Foreign investors aren't making full use of the existing channels to buy Chinese assets that Beijing allows - quotas for the two Qualified Foreign Institutional Investor programmes (QFII and RQFII) and the Shanghai-Hong Kong Stock Connect have yet to be used up.

 And for all the impressive trade statistics, much of the "offshore" yuan isn't travelling the globe but bouncing to and fro across the internal border with Hong Kong, largely traded between Chinese companies.

-"The number one thing we would like to see changed is that the QFII and RQFII quotas are dropped, just as they dropped in July the quotas for central banks, sovereign wealth funds and supernationals," said Hayden Briscoe, Director of Asia Pacific Fixed Income at AllianceBernstein in Hong Kong.
+"The number one thing we would like to see changed is that the QFII and RQFII quotas are dropped, just as they dropped in July the quotas for central banks, sovereign wealth funds and supernationals.
+It'll make it a lot easier for global institutional investors," said Hayden Briscoe, Director of Asia Pacific Fixed Income at AllianceBernstein in Hong Kong.

 MARKET DISTORTIONS